gochain/web3/README.md

    web3 [global options] command [command options] [arguments...]

 VERSION:
-   0.2.34
+   2.3.5

 COMMANDS:
    block, bl        Block details for a block number (decimal integer) or hash (hexadecimal with 0x prefix).
-Omit for latest. transaction, tx  Transaction details for a tx hash receipt, rc      Transaction receipt for a tx hash address, addr    Account details for a specific address, or the one corresponding to the private key. balance          Get balance for your private key or an address passed in(you could also use "block" as an optional parameter). eg: `balance 0xABC123` increasegas      Increase gas for a transaction.
+Omit for latest. transaction, tx  Transaction details for a tx hash receipt, rc      Transaction receipt for a tx hash balance          Get balance for your private key or an address passed in. eg: `balance 0xABC123` increasegas      Increase gas for a transaction.
 Useful if a tx is taking too long and you want it to go faster. replace          Replace transaction.
-If a transaction is still pending, you can attempt to replace it. contract, c      Contract operations snapshot, sn     Clique snapshot id, id           Network/Chain information start            Start a local GoChain development node myaddress        Returns the address associated with WEB3_PRIVATE_KEY account, a       Account operations transfer, send   Transfer GO/ETH to an account. eg: `web3 transfer 10.1 to 0xADDRESS` env              List environment variables generate, g      Generate code did              Distributed identity operations claim            Verifiable claims operations help, h          Shows a list of commands or help for one command
+If a transaction is still pending, you can attempt to replace it. contract, c      Contract operations snapshot, sn     Clique snapshot id, id           Network/Chain information myaddress        Returns the address associated with WEB3_PRIVATE_KEY account, a       Account operations transfer, send   Transfer GO/ETH or ERC20 tokens to another account. eg: `web3 transfer 100000 gwei to 0xADDRESS` env              List environment variables generate, g      Generate a contract did              Distributed identity operations claim            Verifiable claims operations storage          Retreive the storage at an address. eg: `web3 storage 0x21830e9472084139F8dD94B85a63dC078447a407 1` help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --network value, -n value  The name of the network.
-Options: gochain/testnet/ethereum/ropsten/localhost. (default: "gochain") [$WEB3_NETWORK]
+Options: sepolia/ethereum/ropsten/goerli/localhost. (default: "sepolia") [$WEB3_NETWORK]
-   --testnet                  Shorthand for '-network testnet'.
    --rpc-url value            The network RPC URL [$WEB3_RPC_URL] --verbose                  Enable verbose logging --format value, -f value   Output format.
 Options: json.
 Default: human readable output.